System 7: New features

+Installation

-System 7 was the first Apple operating system to be available on compact disc, although it shipped on a set of 15 floppy disks initially.
+After initial publication on a set of 15 floppy disks, System 7 became the first Apple operating system to be released on a compact disc.
 Unlike earlier systems, System 7 did not come bundled with major software packages.
 Newly purchased Macintosh computers had System 7 installed and were often bundled with software such as HyperCard, At Ease and Mouse Practice.
 Later, the Macintosh Performa family added various software bundles including ClarisWorks, The New Grolier Multimedia Encyclopedia, Microsoft Bookshelf, Spectre VR and Power Pete.
-Since System 7 was introduced before the Internet came to popular attention, software such as MacTCP, FreePPP and Netscape were not included at first, but was later available on disk from Internet service providers and bundled with books such as Adam C. Engst's Internet Starter Kit for Macintosh.
+Since System 7 was introduced before the Internet came to popular usage, software such as MacTCP, FreePPP, and Netscape were not included.
+They later became available on disk from Internet service providers and bundled with books such as Adam C. Engst's Internet Starter Kit for Macintosh.
 Power Macintosh machines also included NuCalc, a graphing calculator.
-System 7 also includes AppleTalk networking and file sharing software in the form of system extensions and control panels.
+System 7 includes AppleTalk networking and file-sharing software in the form of system extensions and control panels.

 The basic utilities installed by default with System 7 include TeachText (which was replaced by SimpleText in later versions) for basic text editing tasks and reading readme documents.
 Also available on the additional "Disk Tools" floppy disk are Disk First Aid for disk repair and Apple HD SC Setup for initializing and partitioning disks.

 Later versions of System 7, specifically System 7.5 and Mac OS 7.6, come with dedicated "Utilities" and "Apple Extras" folders including: AppleScript, Disk Copy, QuickDraw GX Extras and QuickTime Movie Player.
-More optional extras and utilities could be manually installed from the System CD.
+More optional extras and utilities can be manually installed from the System CD.

 Transition to PowerPC

 System 7.1.2 is the first version of the Macintosh System Software to support Apple's new PowerPC-based computers.
 68k applications that had not yet been updated to run natively on these systems were emulated transparently (without the user having to intervene) by a built-in 68k processor emulator.
 Fat binaries, which contained the code necessary to run natively on both PowerPC and 68k systems, became common during this time.
 This process was similar to the distribution of universal binaries during the Mac transition to Intel processors in 2006, as well as the Mac transition to Apple silicon beginning in 2020.

 System 7.1.2 is the only release of the Macintosh operating system that boots stating "Welcome to Power Macintosh."
-This despite the OS being designed to run on 68k Macintoshes that were upgraded to PowerPC, but without Power Macintosh branding.
-Subsequent System 7 release 7.1.2P reverted this.
+Release 7.1.2P reverts this.